Skip to content

 Visiting the Cloister Garden

 Our Cloister Garden is an oasis for people and nature, a spot to meet friends, eat lunch or enjoy a quiet time.
-The Garden is open Monday – Saturday 9:30am to dusk, except when a private event is taking place.
+The Garden is open Monday – Saturday 9:30am to dusk, except when a private event or children’s activities are taking place (usually Wednesdays and some Tuesdays during school holidays; Thursdays and some Wednesdays during term time).
+If you want to be sure that the garden will be open when you are planning to visit, please contact us and we can let you know.
 Visits to the Cloister Garden are free of charge to all.
 Donations are welcomed.

 Getting here